mrhoads/IPD2024/README.md

 ## Overview

 This repository contains the lab guides and resources for the IPD2024 course.
-The labs cover various topics in computer vision and use tools such as Visual Studio Code and Jupyter notebooks.
+The labs cover various topics in computer vision and industry IOT and use tools such as Visual Studio Code and Jupyter notebooks.

-## Labs

-- **Lab 1 - Computer vision in action**
-  - Introduction to Computer Vision
-  - Using Jupyter notebooks in VS Code
-  - Example computer vision scenarios for industry with Python

 ## Getting Started